dirac-institute/sorcha/docs/advanced.rst

    late in the code, upon output.

-Specifying the Decimal Precision for the Photometric and Astromeitc Values
+Specifying the Decimal Precision for the Photometric and Astrometric  Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, no rounding is performed on any of the output values.
 We recommend that you do not change the decimal place precision  and instead leave ``Sorcha`` to output the full value to machine precision, but there may be reasons why you need to reduce the size of the output.